Skip to Main Content

 Vaccination & Reproductive Surgery Schedule

-Up-to-date dog or cat vaccinations re critical when it comes to protecting your four-legged friend from a wide variety of common, contagious, and often serious, diseases.
+Up-to-date dog vaccinations or cat vaccinations are critical when it comes to protecting your four-legged friend from a wide variety of common, contagious, and often serious, diseases.

 Likewise, having your pet neutered or spayed will both prevent the birth of unwanted litters and the overpopulation of pet shelters, but these common surgeries can also help to protect your dog or cat against serious diseases later in life.
 These reproductive surgeries may also curb unwanted behaviors like scooting, roaming, howling and aggression.